ilyapuchka/dipgen/README.md

 - `tag Tag` -- Optional tag to register component for.
 If no `name` annotation provided tag will be appended to default factory name.

-- `implements TypeName, ...` -- List of types implementd by component that can be resolved by the same definition.
+- `implements TypeName[(tag)], ...` -- List of types with optional tags implementd by component that can be resolved by the same definition.
 Will be used for type-forwarding.

 - `scope Scope` -- Scope to register component in.
 If not provided default scope defined by Dip will be applied.